ngn13/casperwm/README.md

 // the background
 void startup(){
-  // here you can startup your bar, your wallpaper browser etc. system("nitrogen --restore &");
+  // here you can startup your bar, your wallpaper browser etc.
+  // and yes you need to add the "&" system("nitrogen --restore &");
   system("polybar");
 }